 Corporate Spam Filters and Firewalls

 Corporate spam filters and firewalls can be pretty strict if you are sending multiple test emails (or many emails in general) to multiple people at your company.
-If you are seeing this issue and think it might be a firewall issue, talk to the person who manage the firewall and see if they can whitelist Klaviyo’s IPs.
+If you are seeing this issue and think it might be a firewall issue, check your firewall settings to ensure you're not doing anything to block Klaviyo emails.